 Among the entire population cohort of 954 patients in a 6-month period.

-Based on claims data processed for the patient cohort so far, there has been a >35% reduction in all-cause hospitalizations and ER visits.
+Claims data processed for these patients show that the utilization management program has generated >35% reduction in all-cause hospitalizations and ER visits.